Our approach to reducing Scope 3 emissions

 Our approach

-We prioritise supplier engagement and actively encourage our suppliers to join us on this journey to understand their carbon footprints and set 1.5°C-aligned SBTi targets to drive emissions reduction.
-Our engagement strategy focuses on those 255 ‘key carbon suppliers’ responsible for 80% of our Scope 3 emissions, supporting them to disclose through platforms like Manufacture 2030, HIGG and CDP.
+We prioritise supplier engagement with our key carbon suppliers that make up the majority of our Scope 3 emissions.
+We actively encourage these suppliers to join us on the this journey to understand their carbon footprints and set 1.5oC aligned SBTi targets to drive emissions reductions.
+We also support them to disclose through platforms like Secaro (previously manufacturer 2030), Higg and CDP.

-We maintain active engagement through our own-brand supplier Making it Happen Action Groups, fostering collaborative innovation to reduce the carbon footprint of our products.
-This includes sharing best practices, co-developing solutions, and tracking progress against shared goals.
-Our leadership in this space has been recognised by CDP, where we earned a place on the Supplier Engagement Assessment Leadership Board for our 2024 CDP Climate disclosure.
+Our leadership in this space has been recognised by CDP, where we maintained our place on the Supplier Engagement Assessment Leadership Board for our 2025 CDP Climate disclosure.

 We have identified three key emission hotspots: agriculture, electricals and fuel.
 These areas represent the most material sources of Scope 3 emissions across our value chain.
 We are working closely with suppliers in these sectors to understand their progress, develop decarbonisation roadmaps, and innovate together to reduce the carbon footprint of our products.